-This recipe for phulkopir roast is a Bengali family preparation, apparently on high rotation in my Grandmother’s kitchen.
+This roasted cauliflower, or phulkopir roast, is a Bengali family preparation, apparently on high rotation in my Grandmother’s kitchen.

 There is a spice hit from the Bengali panch phoran and the late addition of sliced chillies.
-At first look there appears to be a lot of ghee, but this is absorbed into the cauliflower and it won’t become oily.
+At first look, there appears to be a lot of ghee, but this is absorbed into the cauliflower and it doesn’t become oily.
 This ghee brings out the flavour of the cauliflower.

 The dish is not hot and goes well with most dishes in this cookbook.
 It makes a great addition to menus for vegetarians.

-In the original recipes my Grandmother pan-roasted the cauliflower and added water.
+My Grandmother pan-roasted the cauliflower and added a little water in the original recipes.
 I have modified this original recipe to use oven roasting instead, giving a better texture and preserving the taste of the cauliflower.
-Oven roasting without liquid will likely lead to burnt tips on the cauliflower, which is a desirable outcome and adds to the dish.
+Oven roasting without liquid will give slightly burnt tips on the cauliflower, which is a desirable outcome and adds to the dish.

 If you want to pan-roast, follow the recipe and instead of putting in the oven, add one cup of water and cook covered on a stove top for around 30 minutes.

-Place the florets in a bowl, sprinkle over the turmeric, then gently toss to ensure each floret is coated.
+- Place the florets in a bowl, and sprinkle with the turmeric.
+Gently toss to ensure each floret is coated.

-Transfer the cauliflower to a baking paper-lined oven tray.
+- Transfer the cauliflower to a baking paper-lined oven tray.
+Place them cut side down where possible.
 If there are loose seeds left in the bowl sprinkle them over the florets.

-Place cauliflower in oven and roast for about 25 minutes or until tender.
+- Place cauliflower in oven and roast for 40 minutes or until tender.
 A few mildly burnt tips are acceptable.

 - Toss the roast cauliflower with the sliced chilli, coriander and lemon juice.